Daniellappv/pm-leaders-program/External-classroom-pm-in-remote-world.md

 ### **🎤 Opening (1 min)**

-_"One of the biggest challenges in remote teams isn’t just communication—it’s **trust and accountability.** When you’re not sitting next to your colleagues, how do you know work is getting done?
-How do you build a culture where people take ownership rather than wait for instructions?"_
+🎤 One of the biggest challenges in remote teams isn’t just communication—it’s trust and accountability.
+When you’re not sitting next to your colleagues, how do you know work is getting done?
+How do you build a culture where people take ownership rather than wait for instructions?

-_"The key? **Focus on results, not hours worked.** High-trust teams thrive on clear expectations, autonomy, and accountability—not micromanagement."_
+🎤 The key?
+Focus on results, not hours worked.
+High-trust teams thrive on clear expectations, autonomy, and accountability—not micromanagement.

----

-### **1️⃣ Shift from ‘Activity-Based’ to ‘Outcome-Based’ Culture (2 min)**

-_"In many office-based environments, people are judged by **how busy they look.** But remote work flips this: What matters is **results, not activity.**"_

-💡 **Key Principle:** _Define success based on deliverables, not hours online._
-👀 **Example:** Instead of saying: _“I worked 8 hours today”_, we say: _“I delivered the client proposal, reviewed the dataset, and updated documentation.”_

-✅ **How we apply this at Datopian:**

-- We focus on **clear objectives** (OKRs, milestones).
-- We trust people to **manage their own time**—as long as the work gets done.

----

-### **2️⃣ Clear Ownership & Proactive Updates (2 min)**

-_"A remote team thrives when everyone knows: **Who is responsible for what?
-When is it due?
-And where do we track progress?**"_

-✅ **Google Docs & GitHub → Ownership is Visible**

-- Every task, project, or document should have a clear **owner.**
-- If you own a task, you’re responsible for updates.
-No one should chase you.

-👀 **Example:** Instead of waiting for someone to ask _“What’s the status?”_, we proactively update GitHub, Google Docs, or project trackers.

----
+### Key Principles of a Results-Driven Culture

+✅ Set Clear Expectations – Every team member should know what success looks like.
+Define deliverables, deadlines, and ownership **explicitly**.
+✅ Measure Outcomes, Not Input – Track progress based on what gets done, not how long someone was online or active in Slack.
+✅ Trust First, Verify Through Results – Assume competence and let results speak for themselves rather than micromanaging.
+✅ Encourage Ownership & Decision-Making – Empower people to solve problems and make decisions without waiting for approval at every step.

+🎤 Micromanaging remote teams is a recipe for frustration.
+Instead, we need to trust our people, set clear expectations, and let them prove their impact through results, not presence.

+### Practical Best Practices for Building Accountability

+🔹 1.
+Define What "Done" Means – Avoid ambiguity.
+Ensure each task has a clearly responsible owner and well-defined success criteria.
+Accountability starts with clarity on what needs to be delivered and by whom.
+🔹 2.
+Make progress visible – Utilize tools like GitHub issues, Notion, or project boards to track work transparently.
+When everyone can see what’s moving forward (or not), accountability becomes a shared responsibility.
+🔹 3.
+Connect Tasks to Bigger Goals – Accountability improves when people understand why their work matters.
+Clearly link individual tasks to broader project objectives to encourage ownership and proactive problem-solving.
+🔹 4.
+Always come from a place of trust - Assume positive intent.
+If something is delayed or unclear, start by asking questions rather than assuming negligence.
+Trust fosters autonomy, and autonomy leads to accountability.
+🔹 5.
+Peer Reviews & Feedback Loops – Implement structured peer reviews and feedback loops.
+Instead of just checking work for errors, use reviews as an opportunity to reinforce accountability by ensuring high-quality outputs and continuous learning.

+🎤 Accountability isn’t about checking in all the time—it’s about making work visible, setting expectations, and fostering a culture where people take responsibility for their outcomes.

-### **3️⃣ The ‘Trust but Verify’ Approach (2 min)**
+### The Trust Formula

-_"Trust doesn’t mean zero oversight—it means giving autonomy while ensuring visibility."_

-🔹 **Do we need more meetings to check in?
-No.** We need clear expectations and progress tracking.
-🔹 **Micro-management kills trust**—but so does lack of accountability.

-✅ **Better approach:**

-- Weekly async check-ins → “Here’s what I did, what’s next, any blockers?”
-- Structured feedback loops → Peer reviews, retrospectives.

----
+🛠 Clear Expectations + Autonomy + Regular Feedback = High-Trust Remote Culture

+🎤 If we want a remote culture that works, we have to trust our team, give them autonomy, and create mechanisms for accountability that don’t rely on constant oversight.
+The best remote teams make work visible, create clarity, and trust each other to deliver.

+🎤 When we shift from tracking hours to tracking results, we build a culture where people feel ownership over their work—leading to better outcomes and a more engaged team.

 ### **🎯 Interactive Discussion (1 min)**